aws-amplify/docs/docs/lib/auth/fragments/flutter/user_attributes/20_update_user_attribute.md

 }
 ```

-To update a single user attribute, call `updateUserAttribute`:
+To update multiple user attributes at a time, call `updateUserAttributes`:

 ```dart
 var attributes = [